Australian Retriever: The Unique Breed of Dog You Didn’t Know Existed

 However, the genes of the Australian Shepherd are still strong.
 Aussie Retrievers will also try and herd everything around them.
 Thus, there is a need for early training and socialization.
 On the plus side, they inherited the low soundness of the Golden Retriever so that they won’t bark as much as the Aussie Shepherd.

-The appearance of the Australian Retriever
+The Appearance of The Australian Retriever

 Australian Retriever The Unique Breed of Dog You Didn't Know Existed